Comprehensive Documentation Services for 1C-Bitrix Projects

 Administrator guide:

-• Order processing: statuses (b_sale_status), payments, refunds
+• Order processing: statuses (b_sale_status), payment, returns

 Format:

-• Step-by-step with numbering
+• Step by step with numbering

 • FAQ from real questions collected during training